 Upcoming Courses & Events

-Welcome spring with the PLC’s biannual happy hour event!
-Join us for drinks and appetizers, now that we have settled into the academic/professional year!
-This is a great chance to meet and mingle with a community of friends and colleagues in various stages of their careers to talk about classes, internships, professional life, and whatever else piques your interest!
+Kick back and relax with NCSPP.
+Join us for drinks and appetizers as you head into another academic/professional year!
+This is a great chance to mingle with colleagues who are in various stages of their careers and talk about classes, internships, professional life, or whatever else strikes your fancy.

 Greetings NCSPP Community,